WHAT IS MUSCLE?

 their roles in the body.

-everything from lifting weights, moving and basic actions like
+– This is the muscle tissue associated with everything from lifting weights, moving and basic actions like

 smiling and its contraction is voluntarily controlled, i.e. you